 If any bill pops up we’ll be the first to tell you.

 Mississippi has an interesting history with gambling.
 It’s strict and conservative on one front, but it’s also been a pioneer at some points.
 In the 90s Mississippi became a riverboat gambling hotspot.
 The state has a few different forms of gambling.
 All gaming is covered in the state statute.
 Section 97-33-1 states::

 “If any person shall encourage, promote or play at any game, play or amusement, other than a fight or fighting match between dogs, for money or other valuable thing, or shall wager or bet, promote or encourage the wagering or betting of any money or other valuable things, upon any game, play, amusement, cockfight, Indian ball play, or duel, other than a fight or fighting match between dogs, or upon the result of any election, event or contingency.”

 Bingo is the main form of charitable gaming allowed in Mississippi.
 An organization must be a 501(c)(3) non-profit and apply for a license before offering bingo as a fundraising activity.
 In order to receive a license the organization must complete and submit their application to the charitable gaming division.
-The application is then reviewed and goes before the Gaming Commission, which meets monthly, to approve or disapprove the license.

 The charitable gaming division is to issue and renew annual state licenses, required by law, for organizations that conduct bingo games, and for manufacturers, distributors or operators of supplies or equipment for games.